cplmakerlab/cplmakerlab.github.io/_guides/how-to-make-a-wood-carving-with-a-cnc-mill.md

 Hopefully now you understand the basics of CNC milling\!
 Looking for project ideas?&nbsp; Try carving a monogram, woodblock print, coaster, or topographical map.
 You can touch up your piece by painting it or finishing the wood with a clear coat.

-If you are interested in learning more about CNC milling, we recommend watching [Carving Bits 201: Feeds, Speeds, and V-Bits](https://www.inventables.com/projects/carving-bits-201-feeds-speeds-and-v-bits){: target="_blank" rel="noopener"}.
-This will discuss some of the more advanced settings when using a CNC milling machine.
+If you are interested in learning more about CNC milling, watch [Carving Bits 101: Bit Basics](Carving Bits 101 - Bit Basics ){: target="_blank" rel="noopener"} and [Carving Bits 201: Feeds, Speeds, and V-Bits](https://www.inventables.com/projects/carving-bits-201-feeds-speeds-and-v-bits){: target="_blank" rel="noopener"}.
+These videos will discuss some of the more advanced settings when using a CNC mill.

 &nbsp;